ilyasBilgihan/CroSpots-Search-Page/README.md

 UI to Frontend Exercise - One page "Search Result" design.

 You can reach the original design page with [this link](https://dribbble.com/shots/3272972 "CroSpots - Search") if you want.

 Note: It is not responsive and I designed it for 1366x768 resolution screens only.

-2 March 2021

 #### Here, is the Design's Preview
 ![Design's preview](https://cdn.dribbble.com/users/34556/screenshots/3272972/cro-really-final.gif "CroSpots - Search")